kpmcguire/kpmcguire.github.io/projects.md

 permalink: /projects/
 ---

-Here are some projects I've been working on.
+Here are some projects I've worked on.

 ## [Auto Accessible Color Picker][auto]

 I made this because I felt like all the other accessible color pickers weren't very good.
-I like hue-based color pickers (similar to what is used in photohop).
-I thought it would be cool to give the option to let the app choose the color automatically.
+I like hue-based color pickers (similar to what you use in photohop).
+I thought it would be cool to have the app choose the color automatically.
 This is all possible because of the awesome [Tinycolor][tinycolor] library.

 [Live Demo of Auto Accessible Color Picker][demo]